ankur6ue/baremetal_ingress_from_nlb/README.md

 Now you can attach this target group to the Kops NLB, and everything should work as before.

 Note: Since we have modified Kops created AWS resources, we must clean up all of our changes before `kops delete cluster` command will succeed.
+In a subsequent post, I'll describe how we can use AWS CLI commands to create the set up above.
+Hope you found this useful!